ABWalters/react-api-hooks/README.md

 React hooks for easily adding API calls to a functional component.

-Uses the [axios](https://github.com/axios/axios) for making all requests.
+Uses [axios](https://github.com/axios/axios) for making all requests.

 Includes two hooks that can be used: